seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 ## 0. Fingerprint

-**Revision 2026-09-10-a.** Baseline: TZ-38 on the bench's transport — one helper at one site, three outcomes where the code had two, and exhaustion failing the COIN rather than the run.
-Report `CryptoReports/TZ-38-fetch-transport-report.md`, accepted; merged by the Boss as pull request **#34**, merge commit **`fab9ca5`**, implementation commit `ddd53d7`.
-Inv.
-70 is satisfied at every site but one, and that one is a new row in §10 rather than a retraction: the defect is in the helper's own success flag, not in the shape TZ-38 gave the layer.
+**Revision 2026-09-13-a.** Baseline: three TZs on the bench's MEASUREMENT layer, merged in order. **TZ-39** finished what inv.
+70's first implementation left open — `_http` decides its outcome after the last step that can fail, and the retry budget prints on every pass instead of only where a coin died. **TZ-40** added `--attrib`, which splits the production/archive return gap into an end-instant term, a start-instant term and a residual. **TZ-41** kept that split alive: its output is written into the artifact, the steps after `--verify` carry their own condition, and the reconciliation's gap is read in UTC.
+Reports `CryptoReports/TZ-39-transport-outcome-and-budget-report.md`, `CryptoReports/TZ-40-return-attribution-report-2.md` and `CryptoReports/TZ-41-attrib-retained-and-utc-gap-report.md`, all accepted; merged by the Boss as pull requests **#35**, **#37** and **#38** — merge commits `9174fbb`, `f122bd7` and **`d88593e`**, implementation commits `396f961`, `805d5e3` and `dc42e4e`.
+TZ-40 carries a second report under its own number, `TZ-40-return-attribution-report.md`, BLOCKED because TZ-39 was not yet merged when it ran; both are immutable and the re-run's `-2` suffix is the contract's own naming, not a correction.

-**No production file moves at this revision either.** `index.html`, `main.py`, `catalysts.json` and `bench/exhaustion-calibration.txt` appear in no diff, and every figure in the file table below was read on `main` at `fab9ca5`.
-The whole change is two benches:
-`bench/backtest_bench.py` 4258 → **4555 lines**, `deac9dd8a53f2047c25c2d6fb24f09b4`;
-`bench/backtest_guard_bench.py` 1425 → **1726 lines**, `ce08dd99edebfa90d8fce3dd6b7ba472`.
+**No production file moves at this revision either** — the fifth in a row. `index.html`, `main.py`, `catalysts.json` and `bench/exhaustion-calibration.txt` appear in no diff, and every figure in the file table below was read on `main` at `d88593e`.
+The whole change is two benches and one workflow: `bench/backtest_bench.py` 4555 → **5008 lines**, `c7fedd64bce7c27c07803325b1f807d3`; `bench/backtest_guard_bench.py` 1726 → **2438 lines**, `85ea609882ac3761fd526b3ebff2fe5f`; `.github/workflows/backtest_bench.yml` 156 → **171
-`bench/verify_bench.py`, `journal/write.js` and `bench/journal_bench.js` are byte-identical to
+lines**, `703330829c377a15fc0df71e25df92a7`. `bench/verify_bench.py`, `journal/write.js` and
-the previous revision, so their figures stand on a reading rather than on inheritance.
+`bench/journal_bench.js` are byte-identical to the previous revision, so their figures stand on a reading rather than on inheritance.

+**Nothing this revision built has an archive reading, and that is a STATE rather than an omission.** `--attrib` is self-tested offline — gate step 14 section I, 94 comparisons over six constructed worlds — and has never met the archive; TZ-39's budget line and TZ-41's three workflow edits have never executed on a runner either, because `backtest_bench.yml` is `workflow_dispatch` only and none has been dispatched since 09.09. §10's vocabulary carries `built, unmeasured` for exactly this, and one dispatch moves all three rows at once. **That dispatch is also the first that RETAINS what it measures** (inv.
+71).

 **The dispatch this map has waited on since TZ-36 ran, and it answered.** Taken 09.09.2026T21:44–22:07Z, twenty-one minutes after the merge, and read here from the